dionno/apidocs/source/includes/_projects.md

 A project is a planned work or activity that is to be completed over a period of time using Agile or Scrum methodology.

-Using the API you can do the following with project data.
+Using the API allows you to do the following with project data.

 | Attribute                          | Type     | Description                                                                                                                                                                                                                                                                                                                                          |
 |------------------------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|